saymrwulf/tensorflow/notes.md

 2014-02-11T23:10:00 - Refactor for clarity, might break a few tests though (tensorflow) 2014-03-10T17:24:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (tensorflow) 2014-03-10T21:24:00 - Quick fix, referencing a known issue from the official repo (tensorflow)
+2003 paper) (tensorflow) 2014-03-10T21:24:00 - Quick fix, referencing a known issue from the official repo (tensorflow) 2014-03-10T01:14:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (tensorflow)